tbrock007/tbrock007/README.md

 - Tips on balancing university life with a career in tech.

 📫 How to reach me:
-- Feel free to drop me an email at [brock.terry@uvu.edu](mailto:brock.terry@uvu.edu) for any collaborations or opportunities.
+- Feel free to drop me an email at [brockterry07@yahoo.com](mailto:brockterry07@yahoo.com) for any collaborations or opportunities.

-😄 Pronouns: He/Him

 ⚡ Fun fact:
 - When I'm not coding, I enjoy hiking the beautiful trails of Utah and capturing the landscapes through photography.

-🌐 Visit my portfolio for a comprehensive look at my work and accomplishments: [www.brockterry.com](#) (Link to your professional portfolio if you have one)

 ---